-Since the release of Iron Man in 2008, the Marvel Cinematic Universe has developed and grown into epic proportions which now includes over 2 dozen films (and counting) as well as several TV series.
+Since the release of Iron Man in 2008, the Marvel Cinematic Universe has developed and grown into epic proportions which now includes over 30 films (and counting) as well as several TV series.
 The Avengers Timeline is the primary force behind the creation of this universe which includes all the films and primarily the TV series of "Agent Carter" and "The Agents of S.H.I.E.L.D." but several other series are being released now that are directly connected.

 This list is presented in the order in which you should view the Avengers timeline and includes the episodes of the related TV series and short films.
 The date range shown on each entry is the currently established time that the primary story line takes place.
 It does not include flashbacks, flash forwards, time travel, alternate universe and/or alien planet dates and times.
 The time range listed is simply the most important dates to consider in relation to the overall timeline.
 You'll note that some time ranges make it appear that some entries should be viewed before or after other entries but, trust me, watch it in this order to get the full story without ruining any surprises and/or causing any confusion.